brandonmailhiot/SynthJS/README.md

 * h = half
 * h. = dotted-half
 * w = whole
 * w. = dotted-whole
+* i = indefinite (or 32,000 thirty-second notes to be clear)

-_Note: 3 triplets = 2 eighths_
+_Note:_ 3 triplets = 2 eighths

 ## Note names
 A note's name is mapped to its frequency in hertz.
 D in the 5th octave is written as `d5`.
 Similarly, G-flat in the 3rd octave is `g_3`, and C-sharp in the 6th octave is `c#6`.
 A note may be between `a0` and `g#7`, inclusive.

 ## Basic notation

-General format: `[note_duration][space][note_pitch][comma]`
+### General format
-In practice: `h d5, q g_3, q c#6` etc.
+`h d5, q g_3, q c#6`
+`[duration][space][note][comma]`

-_Note: any amount of tabs, newlines, or whitespace can appear after the comma, but not between the duration and pitch_
+_Note:_ Any amount of tabs, newlines, or whitespace can appear after the comma, but one space must appear between the duration and pitch.

 ### Repetition
-To simplify the writing process, groups of notes may be assigned to variables (separated with a semicolon) and repeated notes may be multiplied by an integer value.
+To simplify the writing process, groups of notes may be assigned to variables (separated by semicolons).

-1) Variable assignment
 ~~~
 motif = h d5, q g_3, q c#6;

 t d4, motif,
 t a4, motif
 ~~~

-2) Repeat single notes
+Repeated notes may be multiplied by an integer value.

 ~~~
 h c4 * 8, t b_3 * 3
 ~~~

 ### Chords
-To play multiple notes simultaneously, Codebeat provides the `+` operator.
-Doing so produces a chord constituted of the pitches provided for the specified duration.
-The notes within a chord must be played for the same duration.
+Use the `+` operator to play notes simultaneously.
+A chord is constituted of its pitches played for a specified duration.

 ~~~
 chord = h d3 + a3 + g3;